aws-samples/amazon-cognito-vue-workshop/docs/UserPoolSetup.md

 For the Refresh token expiration, Access token expiration, and ID token expiration you leave the default values for the workshop.
 If you wanted the tokens to expire before the default time-frames you can always come back and make changes.

 **_Note_**: Be sure to uncheck "Generate client secret".
-Since we are running our code on the client-side we will not sure this option.
-If our code was running in server-side where users wouldn't have access to view our code we could use this option.
+Since you are running your code on the client-side you will not use this option.
+If your code was running on the server-side where users wouldn't have access to view your code you could use this option.

 ![npm run](../docs/images/cognito-steps/token-expiration.png)